 The very first part of the harmonizer aims at recognizing the signal input.
 Since we need to perform pitch shifting in order to create harmonic voices, the first thing we need to do is track the funda- mental frequency of the input audio signal.
 For this purpose we use an external class called Tartini instead of the standard Pitch class from SuperCollider since it performs the pitch tracking more pre- cisely and in a shorter amount of time [9].

 To avoid harmonies that sound very unnatural, the pitch shifting needs to be performed using the Pitch-Synchronous Overlap and Add (PSOLA).
 One of the main advantages of this method is the preservation of the formant positions (spectral envelope) which al- lows us to keep the original timber [10].
 Here we use a SuperCol- lider class called PitchShiftPA which is based on PSOLA.
 We pass the fundamental frequency value tracked by Tartini as well as the pitch shift ration which we fix depending on the harmony we want to achieve.
-The same procedure is used to generate three harmonic voices, both higher and lower with respect with the input signal (six voices in total).
+The same procedure is used to generate three harmonic voices, both higher and lower than the input signal (six voices in total).
 The harmonic voices are mixed together in a sep- arate channel so they can be processed without affecting the lead voice.

 3.2.2.
 Patches and effects